Low Carb & Sugar Free Diplomat Cream Puffs. 2g carbs each.

 - a pinch of fine Himalayan pink salt (U.S. option HERE)

-- 10g (1.5 TBSP) lupin flour (U.S. option HERE) (international delivery option HERE - use code CmV5vIU8 for discount at check-out)
+- 10g (1.5 TBSP) lupin flour (U.S. option HERE) (world-wide delivery option HERE - use code QUEENKETO5 at checkout for discount)

 - 150g double cream